Home

 Olight Swivel Magnetic work light

-• - Ultra handy magnetic work light
+The Swivel is an ultra handy magnetic work light

-• - Perfect for hanging, standing, hooking, attacching anywhere to illuminate those hard-to reach places
+It's perfect for hanging, standing, hooking, attacching anywhere to illuminate those hard-to reach places

 BUY NOW